 Perhaps you could use some extra income.
 The best place to find a good side hustle is in a hobby you already love and have been growing in.
 Perhaps there is a gap in the market for what you can make and you know people need it.
 Whatever your reason, you have come to the right place.

-Also, don’t forget to download my FREE Checklist on Starting Your Creative Business in 2021 to help you get started on your creative business path!
+Also, don’t forget to download my FREE Checklist on Starting Your Creative Business to help you get started on your creative business path!

 The SBA and other government websites give several steps to creating a new business including doing market research and creating a business plan.
 But as a practicing creative, I didn’t start with either of those things.